Nguyễn Văn Đương: Early years

 Đương was born in the village of Hoàng Thanh in northern Vietnam in 1996.
-At the age of 13 he accompanied his cousin to Hanoi, where he had been training at the People's Public Security boxing club. Đương was initially rejected because of his weight – he weighed only 32 kg at the time – but was allowed to join after two months of strength training.
-He competed at his first youth national championships in 2010, winning a gold medal.
+At the age of 13, he accompanied his cousin to Hanoi, where he had been training at the People's Public Security boxing club. Đương was initially rejected because of his weight – he weighed only 32 kg at the time – but was allowed to join after two months of strength training.
+He competed in his first youth national championships in 2010, winning a gold medal.

 Career

-In October 2019, Đương knocked out the previously undefeated Jenel Lausa as the main undercard of the Victory 8: Legends of Hoan Kiem event in Hanoi.
+In October 2019, Đương knocked out the previously undefeated Jenel Lausa on the main undercard of the Victory 8: Legends of Hoan Kiem event in Hanoi.

 Đương won a silver medal in the bantamweight event at the 2019 Southeast Asian Games, defeating Nanthavong Simphavong of Laos and Naing Latt of Myanmar before losing to Thai legend Chatchai-decha Butdee in the final.

-Three months later Đương fought in the 2020 Asia & Oceania Olympic Qualification Tournament in Jordan.
+Three months later, Đương competed in the 2020 Asia & Oceania Olympic Qualification Tournament in Jordan.
 In his opening bout, he stopped Charlie Senior of Australia.
 In the quarterfinals, he shocked Chatchai-decha Butdee, beating him in only 47 seconds after scoring two quick knockdowns.
 Although Đương lost his semifinal matchup against Mohammad Al-Wadi by split decision, his two previous victories secured his spot at the 2020 Summer Olympics, making him the first-ever Vietnamese boxer to earn direct qualification to the competition (as opposed to a wild-card berth).

 Đương also won back-to-back national championships in 2019 and 2020.
-He came in second place in a vote for Vietnam's "most valuable athlete" of 2020, ranked only behind footballer Nguyễn Văn Quyết.
+He came in second place in a vote for Vietnam's "Most Valuable Athlete" of 2020, ranked only behind footballer Nguyễn Văn Quyết.